|

 do all of the post-death care whether

-the Death Journeyer has died at home, or in
+the death journeyer has died at home, or in

 a hospital or residential care facility

-with or without the support of an alternate
+with or without the support of a DWENA practitioner. |

 |